Rewind (Jamie McDell song): Songwriting and lyrics

 The song is about a past relationship that she had over the summer that failed.
-In an interview with New Zealand radio station, The Edge FM, she explained that the lyric "rewind five times" represents five separate occasions that she would like to forget.
+In an interview with New Zealand radio station, The Edge FM, she explained that the lyric "rewind five times" represents five occasions that she would like to forget.
 The meaning behind the song was posted by McDell via Facebook on 24 April 2012:

 The song was inspired by a relationship I had over the summer.
 It was your typical summer romance, guy meets girl at the beach, and they fall in love and have the most amazing summer together.
 Unfortunately the relationship didn't end very well, we had a falling out that made me see things differently and that's when I got inspiration to write ‘Rewind’.
 The song is about wanting to forget the relationship and everything that happened.
 I was definitely upset when everything ended and I just wanted to forget that anything had ever happened so I could just be happy again.
 All together the song is about me remembering that the relationship was good at the time, however, the way it ended made me think it would be easier to forget the whole thing.
 It's an important song to me because I feel like it shows a different side to my song writing and also expresses a bit more about my background and how I use song writing to deal with the things that happen in my life.